 Of the nine identified articles which considered original data, only two specifically addressed the relationship between asthma and bullying4,5.
 The others considered asthma as part of a larger analysis of health-related risk factors for bullying.
 The Room to Breathe Survey revealed that almost 1 in 10 individuals with asthma report being ‘bullied or teased because of your asthma’ (93 out of 943 respondents).
 The survey included data from children over 8-years old from Canada, Hungary, The Netherlands, Greece, South Africa and the UK but the results were consistent across countries.
 Children who reported being bullied had worse asthma control scores4.

-Whilst it might seem shocking that 10% of children with asthma are specifically teased or bullied because of their illness, increased bullying has been reported in other groups with health problems.
+Whilst it might be surprising to some that 10% of children with asthma are specifically teased or bullied because of their illness, increased bullying has been reported in other groups with health problems.
 Children with a chronic health condition report a 1.5-fold increased risk of bullying10 and in children with food allergy a staggering 32% of the children and 25% of the parents reported bullying specifically due to their food allergy11.

 Three studies conducted in the United States of America, including data from a total of 33,461 respondents, used data from different cohorts within the Youth Risk Behavioural Survey (YRBS)5-7.
 All of these showed a statistically significant but relatively modest increase in the risk of bullying in children with asthma.
 Gibson-Young et al. found a statistically significant but weak relationship between asthma and bullying (p<0.01, r=-0.059) in 6212 children using the results from 2011 Florida YRBS.
 The bullying rate in adolescents with asthma was 16% compared with 10% non-asthmatic individuals5.
 Data from 13,583 participants in the 2013 national YRBS was analysed by Merrill et al. Again, asthma was found to be a significant risk factor for being a victim of bullying (OR 1.27; 95% CI 1.21-1.34)7.
 The overall bullying rate was 19%, but was 24% for individuals with asthma.
 Hertz et al. analysed responses from a further 13,846 respondents in the 2011 YRBS survey and again found statistically significant increases in bullying risk in children who report asthma (OR 1.4 for boys and 1.6 for girls)6.
 These results from the USA seem remarkably consistent.
 A further recent US study from 2018 which included responses from 64,670 children showed an increased risk of bullying in children with asthma (OR 1.4 (1.2-1.7))9.